aanand024/FHIR_Scenario2/README.md

 ## Description

 This is our submission for the FHIR Hackathon and Scenarios 2.
-We have created a prototype of the web-based app for the patient.
+We have created a prototype of the web-based app for the patient to use.
+There are different features, including a speech-to-text transcription.

 ## Setting up the Database
 #### In order to test the prototype, the database needs to be locally set-up on the user's machine.
 Instructions are as follow: